vmware-archive/node-examples/query/README.md

 $ powershell ./scripts/startGemFire.ps1
 ```

-Logs and other data for the cluster is stored in directory `node-examples/query/data`.
+Logs and other data for the cluster are stored in directory `node-examples/query/data`.

 Example output: